 Litigation partner Daragh O’Donovan and Senior Associate Laura Bolger brought the action with barristers Niall Handy and Neil Steen SC, and expert evidence from HRA Town Planning Consultants.

 Our team have a proven track record of excellence advising property developers and objectors in complex planning, environmental, property and construction matters.
-Make contact with us and we can assist you to navigate the difficult issues arising in these specialist areas of law.
+Make contact with our judicial review solicitors and we can assist you to navigate the difficult issues arising in these specialist areas of law.